The Differences: Tree to Bar, Bean to Bar and Farm to Bar

 Don’t get confused!
 The makers just described above, do not buy already fermented beans.
 Nor do they buy already dried and aged or (off-gassed) beans.
 The will pay for the pods or the wet beans or maybe even work exchange or barter for access to bulk pods.

-Farm to bar chocolate, makes the farmers into chefs and chocolatiers.
+Farm to bar, makes the farmers into chefs and chocolatiers.
 It can be a stretch.
 Some companies however, do it all including bean to bar and tree to bar.
 Chocolate companies can offer different origins, and of course, different types of production.
-We don’t want reconstituted industrialized chocolate because it has been 100% relying on child slavery for over 100 years.
+We don’t want reconstituted industrialized chocolate because it has been 100% relying on child slavery for over 200 years.
 Again, this is a subject for another article.
 It is linked here.
-Oh and also the new revolutionary types of chocolate in this article taste better.
+Oh and also the new revolutionary types of chocolate in this article taste better too.
 They are made better.
 They are more holistic.
-They have been transported, diluted and shelved for an extremely short period of time comparatively.
+Notably, they have been transported, diluted and shelved for an extremely short period of time comparatively.

 Explore your tastes.